 Unless otherwise specified in a prospectus supplement, we intend to use the net proceeds from the sale of our common stock or other securities pursuant to this prospectus to provide debt financing to portfolio companies in accordance with our investment objective and for general corporate purposes.
-We may also use the net proceeds from future offerings to repay outstanding indebtedness under our Revolving Facility.
-As of December 31, 2012, we had \$ million outstanding under our Revolving Facility.
-We anticipate that substantially all of the net proceeds from any offering of our securities will be used for the above purposes within six to 12 months after the particular offering, depending on the availability of appropriate investment opportunities consistent with our investment objective and market conditions.
+We may also use the net proceeds from future offerings to repay outstanding indebtedness under our Facilities.
+We anticipate that substantially all of the net proceeds from any offering of our securities will be used for the above purposes within six to 12 months after the particular offering, depending on the availability of appropriate investment objective and market conditions.
 The management fee payable by us to our investment adviser will not be reduced while our assets are invested in such securities.
 We cannot assure you that we will achieve our targeted investment pace.